Meet Your Administrators

 Lauren Milanowicz, AD & Assistant Principal, Westampton Campus

 Lauren Milanowicz is a graduate of Lebanon Valley College with a Bachelor of Arts degree in History and Secondary Education.
 Her formal educational career began at BCIT-Westampton in 2006 as a Teacher of Social Studies.
 During this time, she served as a class advisor and soccer coach for both the boys and girls teams from 2006-2013.
 During this time, she earned her Master of Education degree in Educational Leadership from Strayer University and subsequently pursued administrator certifications from Delaware Valley College.
 In July 2014, she was offered the opportunity to serve the BCIT-Medford campus as the Assistant Principal/Athletic Director.
-One year later she was transferred back to the Westampton campus to serve the district in this same role.
+One year later she transferred back to the Westampton campus to serve the district as Assistant Principal/Athletic Director.

 Currently Mrs. Milanowicz oversees all athletic and extracurricular programs and the Health/Physical Education department at BCIT-Westampton.
 She is also the 9th grade disciplinarian and manages the campus PRIDE program, which recognizes students and staff for their altruistic individual efforts.